jonesyboynz/File-Randomizer/Readme.md

 Clean junk `./run-app.ps1 Clean`

-## .rmanidest Files
+## .rmanifest Files
 When randomizing filenames the changes will be tracked in a *.rmanifest* file.

 Do not modify or delete these files.
-They are necessary for `-undo`-ing any filename changes.
+They are necessary for `-undo`-ing filename changes.

+## Disclaimer
+This program is free software.
+It comes without any warranty.

+Misuse, whether intention or accidental, can cause corruption of system files or loss of data.

+By using this software you accept full responsibility for the outcome of its use.

 ## Future Improvements
-- Successive renamings via `-order` should remove the previous prefix so the filename does not grow indefinitely.
 - Better sanity check